w3c/wot/registry-analysis/Readme.md

 This file summarizes the registry mechanism that the WoT WG/IG needs along with the work done to analyze similar approaches and the requirements we have on such mechanisms.

+## Analysis of the W3C Process Document Registry Track

+To be detailed later.

-## Analysis of other W3C Documents
+## Analysis of other W3C Registries

 ### TTWG Boilerplate